Stuycs-K/final-project-dickerson-andrew-lim-benjamin/WORKLOG.md

 - Added player model that changes based on direction of movement.
 - Issue with image loading causing game to run very slow.

+### 6/3/24

+- Fixed issue of game slowing due to image resizing
+- Added more tile images

+### 6/4/24

+- Added images for all tile draw methods

 ## Benjamin Lim

 ### 5/22/24